 The project brought together key players to:

 The energy market is transforming.
 The growth in solar power, energy storage and smart control technology has the potential to change the way Victoria produces, uses and sells energy.
-To help us prepare for this future, we’re trialling Australia’s first mini-grid in an established community.
+To help us prepare for this future, we’re trialing Australia’s first mini-grid in an established community.

-We’re trialling innovative technology to dynamically manage the network impact in response to a growing number of Australians adopting solar.
+We're trialing innovative technology to dynamically manage the network impact in response to a growing number of Australians adopting solar.
 The trial is in partnership with electricity distributor Jemena and the University of New South Wales and supported by the Australian Renewable Energy Agency (ARENA).